 We are a Voluntary Controlled Church of England Primary School that caters for boys and girls aged 4 to 11.
-We have approximately 250 children on roll, in ten classes.
+We have approximately 240 children on roll, in nine classes.

 Children come to our school from South Cerney, Cerney Wick, Somerford Keynes, and other neighbouring villages.
-We also take children from the 29th Regiment RLC.
+We also take children from the 29th Regiment RLC and Four Acres Caravan Park.
 Our main feeder playgroups are South Cerney Playgroup and the Duke of Gloucester Playgroup.